paljs/docs/src/pages/prisma-admin.md

   // moving between table pages. we not show you all available pages we just see current page and other 3 options.
   // default: 4
   paginationOptions?: number;
+  // add a checkbox for every record on the table you can use for custom cases like delete many onSelect?: (values: any[]) => void;
   // it's function return object with react table columns https://github.com/tannerlinsley/react-table
   // default here: https://github.com/paljs/prisma-tools/blob/master/admin/src/PrismaTable/Table/Columns.tsx
   tableColumns?: GetColumnsPartial;